Christine Brückner

-Christine Brückner (10 December 1921, in Schmillinghausen, Bad Arolsen, Free State of Waldeck-Pyrmont – 21 December 1996, in Kassel) was a German writer.
-Her first novel, Before the Traces Disappear (Ehe die Spuren verwehen), was published in 1954.
+Christine Brückner (10 December 1921 - 21 December 1996) was a German writer.

 Life

-Christine Brückner, the daughter of pastor Carl Emde and his wife Clodtilde, was born in Schmillinghausen near Arolsen in the Free State of Waldeck-Pyrmont where she lived until 1934 when she moved to Kassel.
-She attended high school in Arolsen and Kassel, completing her Abitur (high-school graduation) in 1941.
+Christine Emde was born to Pastor Carl Emde and his wife Clodtilde, at Schmillinghausen, near Arolsen in the Free State of Waldeck-Pyrmont.
+Her father belonged to the Confessing Church.
+The family moved to Kassel in 1934 and she completed her Abitur (high-school graduation) there in 1941.

-During World War II, she was drafted for service in the General Command in Kassel and then worked as a bookkeeper in an aircraft factory in Halle.
-After the war, she received a diploma as librarian in Stuttgart.
-She studied economics, literature, art history, and psychology in Marburg, where for two semesters she was director of the Mensa Academica.
-During that time, she wrote articles for the magazine Frauenwelt (Women's World) in Nuremberg.
+Brückner was drafted for service in the General Command in Kassel during WWII and later worked as a bookkeeper in an aircraft factory in Halle.

+After the war, she earned a diploma as a librarian in Stuttgart.
+She studied economics, literature, art history, and psychology in Marburg, where she also served as director of the Mensa Academica for two semesters.
+During that time, she wrote articles for the Nuremberg-based magazine Frauenwelt (Women's World).

-From 1948 to 1958, she was married to the industrial designer Werner Brückner (1920–1977).
-In 1960, she returned to Kassel, where, from 1967, she lived with her second husband and fellow writer Otto Heinrich Kühner (1921–1996), with whom she collaborated on several works.
+From 1948 to 1958, she was married to the industrial designer Werner Brückner (1920-1977).
+During this time she wrote her first novel.
+In 1960 she returned to Kassel.
+She married her second husband, and fellow writer, Otto Heinrich Kühner (1921-1996) in 1967.
+The couple collaborated on several works.

-From 1980 to 1984, she was Vice-President of the German PEN Center.
-She is an honorary citizen of the city of Kassel.
-Brückner died in 1996, ten weeks after her husband.
-The couple is buried in Schmillinghausen.
+From 1980 to 1984, Brückner was Vice-President of the German PEN Center.
+She was also an honorary citizen of the city of Kassel.

-In 1984, they established the Brückner-Kühner Foundation.
+In 1984, the couple established the Brückner-Kühner Foundation.
 Since 1985, it has awarded the Kassel Literary Prize for "grotesque and comic work" at a high artistic level.
-The Foundation, now located in the house in which Christine Brückner and her husband lived, serves as a center for comic literature.
-It is now a small museum.
+The Foundation, now located in the house in which Christine Brückner and her husband lived, serves as a center for comic literature and is also a small museum.

+Brückner died in 1996.
+The couple are buried in Schmillinghausen.